United States prisoners of war during the Vietnam War: Severe treatment years

 U.S. prisoners of war in North Vietnam were subjected to extreme torture and malnutrition during their captivity.
 Although North Vietnam was a signatory of the Third Geneva Convention of 1949, which demanded "decent and humane treatment" of prisoners of war, severe torture methods were employed, such as waterboarding, strappado (known as "the ropes" to POWs), irons, beatings, and prolonged solitary confinement.
 The aim of the torture was usually not acquiring military information.
 Rather, it was to break the will of the prisoners of war, both individually and as a group.
 The goal of the North Vietnamese was to get written or recorded statements from the prisoners that criticized U.S. conduct of the war and praised how the North Vietnamese treated them.
 Such POW statements would be viewed as a propaganda victory in the battle to sway world and U.S. domestic opinion against the U.S. war effort.

-During one such event in 1966, then-Commander Jeremiah Denton, a captured Navy pilot, was forced to appear at a televised press conference, where he famously blinked the word "T-O-R-T-U-R-E" with his eyes in Morse code, confirming to U.S. intelligence that U.S. prisoners of war were being harshly treated.
+During one such event in 1966, then-Commander Jeremiah Denton, a captured Navy pilot, was forced to appear at a televised press conference, where he famously blinked the word "T-O-R-T-U-R-E" with his eyes in Morse code, confirming to U.S. intelligence that U.S. prisoners of war were being tortured.
 Two months later, in what became known as the Hanoi March, 52 American POWs were paraded through the streets of Hanoi before thousands of North Vietnamese civilians.
 The march soon deteriorated into near riot conditions, with North Vietnamese civilians beating the POWs along the 2 mi route and their guards largely unable to restrain the attacks.

+To stop the torture, prisoners would often lie or make up stories to get their captors to end the abuse.
+One captured pilot, when asked what his mission was, claimed that he'd been ordered to bomb North Vietnams largest brewery to damage the morale of their military.
+American recon flights soon afterwards noticed an increase in anti-aircraft artillery around it.
+Another pilot, when asked the names of other members of his squadron, gave the real names of several American comic book superheroes instead.